StrangeRanger/bash-style-guide/content/style.md

 ## Shebang Lines in Bash Scripts

-The shebang line is vital in a Bash script to determine which shell executes the script, ensuring script compatibility across different environments and systems.
+The shebang line, also known as the hashbang or interpreter directive, is a crucial component of Bash scripts.
+It specifies the interpreter that should execute the script, ensuring compatibility and consistent behavior across different environments.†

 /// admonition | Guidelines
     type: tip